rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

       ![mto-merge](./images/mto-merge.png)

+13. Once your merge request is accepted, your tenant will be created.

+    ArgoCD is busy syncing your changes to the workshop SAAP instance and passing off the manifests to the components that automate
-11. Once your merge request is accepted, your tenant will be created.
-ArgoCD automates the creation of tenants by syncing your desired state with the actual state of your SAAP instance making tenant creation seamless.
+    the creation of the tenants, by syncing your recent changes to the desired state with the actual state of your SAAP instance.

-You can view your created tenant and namespaces via your OpenShift Console.
+    After some ~3-5 mins you can view your created tenant and namespaces via your [OpenShift Console](https://console-openshift-console.apps.devtest.vxdqgl7u.kubeapp.cloud/k8s/cluster/projects).

       ![mto-project](./images/tenants-created.png)